 The domain of healthcare is characterized by a high degree of complexity and a diversity of perspectives, and modelers are often confronted with the challenge of formulating a simulation model that captures this complexity in a systematic and manageable manner.
 Most often, the diverse perspectives of healthcare systems are studied in isolation and using specific formalisms.
 As it turns out, answering questions concerning behavioral properties of the overall system becomes difficult and therefore not sufficient for an efficient design and analysis of the system under study.
-In this article, we propose a framework for multi-paradigm modeling and holistic simulation of healthcare systems.
+In this article, we propose a framework for multi-paradigm modelling and holistic simulation of healthcare systems.
 We present a modeling methodology with a plethora of formalisms to allow the modeler to choose an appropriate formalism at a given level of abstraction while model transformation relates the different formalisms.
-Furthermore, we develop an integrative approach for the interactions between models of different perspectives through dynamic update of model output-to-parameter integration during concurrent simulations.
+Furthermore, we develop an integrative approach for the interactions between models of different perspectives through dynamic update of models output-to-parameter integration during concurrent simulations.
 Such an approach provides multiple levels of explanation for the same system, while offering, at the same time, an integrated view of the whole.
 The framework has successfully been applied to study part of the Nigerian healthcare system.

-Keywords

-Healthcare systems, Modeling and Simulation, multi-paradigm modeling, holistic simulation, model-driven engineering
+Keywords: Healthcare Systems, Modeling & Simulation, Multi-Paradigm Modeling, holistic simulation, Model-Driven Engineering

-I. Introduction
+1. Introduction

 Modeling and Simulation (M&S) is becoming a considerable means of studying healthcare systems.
 However, capturing all significant processes involved in the behavior of such systems is not obvious.
 This is due to the fact that healthcare systems are composed of distributed components interrelated with intricate processes that can be revealed only from various perspectives.
 Consequently, research efforts interested by only one perspective use parameters to approximate all the hidden processes resulting from the ignored perspectives.
 However, simulations from isolated perspectives are not sufficient for a comprehensive study of a healthcare system.
-Rather, a holistic framework, such as the one proposed in this paper, is needed to allow multiple levels of explanation as well as to derive results that could not be accurately addressed in any of the perspectives taken alone.
+Rather, a holistic framework, as the one proposed in this paper, is needed to allow multiple levels of explanation as well as to derive results that could not be accurately addressed in any of the perspectives taken alone.
 The outbreak of Ebola in Nigeria in 2014 will be used as a running example to introduce the framework proposed and show how it applies.

-On 20 July 2014, the contagious Ebola Virus Disease (EVD) was imported into Nigeria from a Liberian traveler who, after contracting the virus in his country, flew to Lagos International Airport.
+On July 20, 2014, the contagious Ebola Virus Disease (EVD) was imported into Nigeria from a Liberian traveler who, after contracting the virus in his country, flew to the Lagos International Airport (WHO, 2014).
 He died five days later in a Lagos hospital where he was admitted but after having wreaked havoc by infecting healthcare providers at the hospital.
-Within the first days of Ebola case diagnosis, nine healthcare workers were infected and 898 contacts were generated throughout the country.
+Within the first days of Ebola case diagnose, nine healthcare workers were infected and 898 contacts were generated through the country.
 The urgent need to control the epidemic prompted the Federal Ministry of Health to declare a national Ebola emergency, and the World Health Organization (WHO) declared it a public health emergency of international concern.
-An intervention plan was swiftly developed, with about USD \$11.5 million allocated to establish coordination offices and operation
+An intervention plan was swiftly developed, with about USD \$11.5 million allocated to establish coordination offices and operation centers, along with massive campaign of awareness of Ebola to the public.
+Several factors made the control of the pandemic difficult, including the following: